 "Mighty Giants" Timber warden E.B.
 King (left) and timber agent D.W.
 Swan amid chestnut trees in the Great Smoky Mountains in North Carolina around 1910.
 Photo by: Sidney V. Streator.
 Courtesy of: Forest History Society.

-A couple weeks ago, scientists planted the latest group of genetically-engineered American chestnut trees.
-Grown with a wheat-derived gene that is believed to increase resistance to the pathogen, the trees are the culmination of a twenty-year effort to develop a viable new tree.
+In 2012, scientists planted a group of genetically-engineered American chestnut trees.
+Grown with a wheat-derived gene that is believed to increase resistance to the pathogen, the trees were the culmination of a twenty-year effort to develop a viable new tree.
 The location was symbolically notable—a site at The New York Botanical Garden, very close to where the fungus was first discovered.
 "We're very excited to be going back to the New York Botanical Garden because that's a stone's throw, literally across the street, from where the blight was discovered in 1904," said Dr. Charles Maynard, a scientist at the SUNY College of Environmental Science an Forestry.
 At the April 18, 2012, ceremony in the Bronx, Maynard and SUNY-ESF colleague Dr William Powell, dressed in suits, knelt in the soil to plant the young test trees.

 The American chestnuts planted at the New York Botanical Garden are among more than 100 varieties that scientists are gradually introducing into test gardens.
 It'll be about 50 years before we'll know whether the young trees will be resistant to the blight.
 Many states are initiating their own breeding programs—check the American Chestnut Foundation for news.
-And pick up Susan Freinkel's American Chestnut: The Life, Death, and Rebirth of a Perfect Tree (University of California Press, 2007).
+And pick up Susan Freinkel's American Chestnut: The Life, Death, and Rebirth of a Perfect Tree.
 The book's title tells it all—pages of history and anecdotes arguing that the tree is—to borrow its classic idiom—no "old chestnut."